-We projected a rally to run from Q4, 2022 to or through Q1, 2023.
+We to run from Q4, 2022 to or through Q1, 2023.
 It is technically intact with the Gold/Copper ratio trending down since last summer.
 What’s more, the global market rally has been led by Doctor Copper and companies that dig Cu out of the ground.
 So the Gold/Copper ratio has trended down the whole way, even as gold has ground out uptrends vs. some other commodities and stock markets.

 However, dialing out to the big picture (monthly chart) or the Gold/Copper ratio, we find logical and hysterical spike upward amid the acute phase of the pandemic crisis in 2020 and the equally logical crash right back down to trend, with a little shakeout wiggle room below the lower channel line in 2021.

 Then came a recovery in 2022 to fill a gap (I think gaps are pretty important, even on a monthly ratio chart, because they are emotional flash points and in the financial markets emotion is usually addressed sooner or later).
 The 2022 recovery in the Gold/Copper ratio oh so logically came as the inflation trades started to roll over.
 Now, it is back to trend with the risk on Doctor Copper’s side of the boat and the potential reward on old man Gold’s side.

 What this will mean for the wider markets if the Gold/Copper ratio rises anew would be anti-inflationary, anti-cyclical and pro-contraction.
 In other words, as I’ve been saying for a couple months now, “the [Bob] Hoye Squirrel may actually find his post-bubble contraction nut” * this time after several failed nut finding expeditions over the previous 20 years.
 It could be, well, epic (and painful if you’re on the wrong side of it, or FOMO inducing if you are not actively on the right side).